 - (26) When Hearing Panel decision is final.
 The Hearing Panel decision shall be considered final only when signed, reviewed by legal counsel, and filed with the Professional Standards Administrator.
-The decision and recommendation of the sanction, if any, shall be a recommendation to the Board of Directors and shall be implemented only upon review and approval by the Board of Directors. - (27) Dissenting opinion.
-Any member of the Hearing Panel may file a written dissent with the Professional Standards Administrator to be provided initially to the parties and ultimately to the Board of Directors with the decision and recommendation of the Hearing Panel.
-(Amended 11/98) - (28) Recommendation of sanction.
-In its recommendation of sanction, the Hearing Panel may, at its discretion, consider all records of previous violations and sanctions, if any, in the member's file. - (29) Distribution of decision.
+The decision and recommendation of the sanction, if any, shall be a recommendation to the Board of Directors and shall be implemented only upon review and approval by the Board of Directors. - (27) Recommendation of sanction.
+In its recommendation of sanction, the Hearing Panel may, at its discretion, consider all records of previous violations and sanctions, if any, in the member's file. - (28) Distribution of decision.
 The Professional Standards Administrator shall send a copy of the decision to the complainant and the respondent within the time specified in the Board's procedures after receipt from the Hearing Panel in its final form.
-However, reasonable delay will not invalidate the procedures of the Board. - (30) Right of appeal.
+However, reasonable delay will not invalidate the procedures of the Board. - (29) Right of appeal.
 Either the complainant or the respondent in an ethics hearing may file an appeal with the President within twenty (20) days after the final decision of the Hearing Panel is transmitted.
 However, the complainant may appeal based only on alleged procedural deficiencies or other lack of procedural due process that may have deprived the complainant of a fair hearing.
 The appeal should state a valid cause for seeking the appeal and the consideration of the appeal shall relate only to the bases stated in the appeal petition.
-(Amended 11/14) - (31) Prerogatives of Directors in respect of Hearing Panel recommendation.
+(Amended 11/14) - (30) Prerogatives of Directors in respect of Hearing Panel recommendation.
 If there is no appeal by any party to an ethics hearing, the Directors must adopt and direct implementation of sanction, except if the Directors have a concern for procedural deficiency, in which case they may refer the decision back to the Professional Standards Committee for a new hearing and recommendation by a new Hearing Panel.
 If the Directors are concerned with the appropriateness of the recommended sanction, they may refer the decision back to the original Hearing Panel for further consideration and recommendation.
-The Directors may also accept the decision of the Hearing Panel and may reduce the discipline recommended but may not increase the discipline beyond that recommended by the Hearing Panel. - (32) Appeal deposit.
+The Directors may also accept the decision of the Hearing Panel and may reduce the discipline recommended but may not increase the discipline beyond that recommended by the Hearing Panel. - (31) Appeal deposit.
 Any appeal to the Board of Directors from the decision and recommendation of the ethics Hearing Panel shall be accompanied by a deposit that may not exceed \$500 and should include a statement of the basis for the appeal i.e., misapplication or misinterpretation of the Article(s) of the Code, procedural deficiency or lack of due process, or the recommended discipline.
 In cases where a single appeal is filed jointly by more than one party, only one filing fee may be assessed.
 (Amended 11/12)

-(33) Notice of appeal to Directors.
+(32) Notice of appeal to Directors.
 Any appeal to the Board of Directors shall be noticed properly to the parties and to the Directors.
 The written request for appeal shall be reviewed by the Board President or the President's designee only for the purpose of determining whether the appeal states any legitimate basis for consideration by the Board of Directors.
 All requests for appeals received by the Board must be considered by the Board of Directors, and only those bases and issues raised in the written request for appeal may be raised by the appellant in any hearing before the Board of Directors.
 (Amended 11/94)